Terms and Conditions of Service

 - This Agreement shall take effect from the Commencement Date and should continue in full force and effect until the termination or expiry of the Principal Agreement

 - This Agreement may be terminated by either the Controller or Processor with immediate effect by notice in writing to the other Party (the "Defaulting Party") if the Defaulting Party is in a material or persistent breach of this Agreement which, in the case of a breach capable of remedy, shall not have been remedied within thirty (30) Business Days from the date of receipt by the Defaulting Party of the written notice specifying this clause, identifying the breach and requiring its remedy

-- At the end of the contract all personal data will be deleted within 84 days.
-The controller has the option to request a copy of the database prior to the date of deletion;
+- At the end of the contract only data necessary for billing history will be retained.
+The controller has the option to request a copy of the database prior to the date of deletion of other data;

 - An exception to this general rule applies if the processor is required to retain the personal data by law

 - Not more than once in any period of twelve months during the Term, the Processor will, at the cost of and on reasonable notice from the Controller during Normal Business Hours:

 - Permit the Controller (or any auditor acting under the authority of the Controller) to carry out an audit or inspection (to demonstrate the Processor's compliance with its obligations with the Data Protection Acts PROVIDED HOWEVER that any information obtained by the Controller in connection with or in the course of any such audit and any such information provided to or obtained by the Controller shall be maintained by the Controller in the strictest confidence, shall be used solely for the purposes of ensuring that the Processor is complying with its obligations as a Processor under the Data Protection Acts and shall not be used or disclosed for any other purpose)